 The bitmap location table (tag name:

-'bmap') is a collection of bitmaps for all of the bitmapped glyphs in
+'bmap') is a collection of bitmaps for all of the bitmapped glyphs in the font.

 The accent attachment table (tag name:

 'acnt') provides a useful method of combining component glyphs into compound glyphs.
 Each component can be independently transformed and instructed prior to combination.
 The resulting combinations can then be transformed and instructed.

 'feat') allows you to include the font's text features, the settings for each text feature, and the name table indices for common (human-readable) names for the features and settings.

 - all typographic features